tgstation/tgstation-server/README.md

 - `Swarm:Identifier` should be set uniquely on all swarmed servers.
 Used to identify the current server.
 This is also used to select which instances exist on the current machine and should not be changed post-setup.

 - `Security:OAuth:<Provider Name>`: Sets the OAuth client ID and secret for a given `<Provider Name>`.
-The currently supported providers are `GitHub`, `Discord`, and `TGForums`.
+The currently supported providers are `Keycloak`, `GitHub`, `Discord`, and `TGForums`.
 Setting these fields to `null` disables logins with the provider, but does not stop users from associating their accounts using the API.
 Sample Entry:
 ```yml
 Security:
   OAuth: